AnonSar/fit3143-notes/notes/09-distributed-transactions.md

 	* If checksum error is encountered because of a bad block, the block is fixed by copying from the disk without an error

 ## Transaction Primitives
-* Programming a transaction requires special primitives that must be supplied by the OS or by the programming language — either as system calls, library functions etc.
+* Programming a transaction requires _special primitives_ that must be supplied by the OS or by the programming language — either as system calls, library functions etc.
 * Examples of primitives are
 	* **Begin transaction**
 	* **End transaction**
 	* **Abort transaction**
 	* **Read**
 	* **Write**
+* **Begin Transaction** and  **End Transaction** are the two primitives that specify the scope of the transaction and all the primitives between these primitivies form the transaction.

 ## Properties of Transactions
 ### Atomic